ssrdio/IdentityUI/README.md

 [![](https://sonarcloud.io/api/project_badges/measure?project=ssrdio_IdentityUI&branch=master&metric=code_smells)](https://sonarcloud.io/dashboard/?id=ssrdio_IdentityUI&branch=master)

 IdentityUI is a simple platform for administrative management of users and admins with a graphical interface.
-It is easy to set up, has a clean API, and runs on all recent .NET Core releases.
+It is easy to set up, has a clean API, and runs on all recent.
+NET Core releases.

 ![](images/example.gif)